OHDSI/Capr/README.md

 # Development

 Capr is being developed in R Studio.
-Capr-PHEMS is beind developed in R Studio.

 # Acknowledgements

--   The original Capr package is maintained by Martin Lavallee and Adam Black
+-   This package is maintained by Martin Lavallee and Adam Black
 -   Guidance and support for the original development of Capr came from Lee Evans and LTS Computing LLC
--   Additional scripts and templates specific to Capr-PHEMS are maintained by Guus Wilmink